Alex-Holzer/Code_Snippets/apply_mapping.md

 ---------

-from pyspark.sql import DataFrame from pyspark.sql import functions as F from typing import Dict, Any import inspect
+from pyspark.sql import DataFrame from pyspark.sql.functions import lit from typing import Dict, Any

-def _get_workspace_variables() -> Dict[str, Any]:
-    """
-    Retrieve all defined variables in the current workspace.

-    Returns:
-        Dict[str, Any]: A dictionary of variable names and their values.
-    """
-    return {name: value for name, value in inspect.currentframe().f_back.f_back.f_locals.items() if not name.startswith('_')}

 def _format_variable_info(name: str, value: Any) -> str:
     """